Murugesu Sivapalan: Career path

 In 1975, Sivapalan worked briefly at the Faculty of Engineering, University of Sri Lanka (Peradeniya campus) as an instructor in civil engineering.
 Later in 1977, he worked as a research associate in the Division of Water Resources Engineering Asian Institute of Technology.
 Between 1978 and 1981, he worked as a geotechnical engineer for Rocks & Stones Ltd., a consulting engineering company based in Ibadan, Nigeria.
 Between 1986 and 1988, upon completion of his PhD, Sivapalan served as a post-doctoral research associate at Princeton University's department of civil engineering and operations research.

 In 1988 Sivapalan migrated to Australia, and between 1988 and 2005, he worked at the Centre for Water Research, Department of Environmental Engineering in the University of Western Australia, joining as a lecturer (1988) and subsequently being promoted to senior lecturer (1992), associate professor (1995) and professor (1999).

 Sivapalan joined the University of Illinois at Urbana-Champaign in 2005.
 He became Chester and Helen Siess Endowed Professor of Civil and Environmental Engineering in April 2015.

-Sivapalan has also been Visiting Professor at Vienna University of Technology, Delft University of Technology, and University of Technology Sydney, a distinguished visiting professor at Tsinghua University.
-He held the Satish Dhawan Visiting Chair Professorship at the Indian Institute of Science, Bengaluru, and currently serves as Honorary Professor at Tsinghua University.
+Sivapalan has also been Visiting Professor at Vienna University of Technology, Delft University of Technology, and University of Technology Sydney.
+He held the Satish Dhawan Visiting Chair Professorship at the Indian Institute of Science, Bengaluru.